dumitru-mardari/airflow-vault/README.md

 \
 The Airflow UI should be accessible at: http://localhost:8080/ .
 Login using default credentials username: `airflow` and password: `airflow` .
 \
 FYI 1: For troubleshooting purposes, you can disable the mounting of `airflow.cfg` and `webserver_config.py` in `docker-compose.yaml` by commenting them out with `#` .
 You can then deploy the airflow multi-container from `/apache-airflow$` dir using `docker compose up` command and inspect the default versions of those files within the `airflow-webserver` container, using Docker Desktop.
 If `aiflow.cfg` wasn't mounted as a volume in `docker-compose.yaml`, the container will create its own `airflow.cfg` with default parameter values.
 The `airflow.cfg` is located in `<airflow-webserver-container>/opt/airflow/airflow.cfg` .
-You can navigate there using Docket Desktop and download these files in original configuration.
+You can navigate to this path using Docker Desktop and download these files in original configuration.
 \
 Now, we've setup the Airflow service and we're ready to create the necessary DAGs for the ETL workflow (Extract data from S3, Transform data using Python, Load data into Amazon Redshift DWH).
-\

 ## Create Extract, Transform and Load task using DAGs